Skip to main content

 Suwaiba Muhammad Dankabo Deputy Country Director/ Director of Programmes

-Funmi Olukeye Director, Organisational Effectiveness
+Funmi Olukeye Director, People and Culture

-Nkechi Ilochi-Kanny Director, Resource Mobilisation and Innovation
+Nkechi Ilochi-Kanny Director, Business Development and Innovation

 Collins Chinyere Director, Finance